Crude down again on oil products weakness; Greece, Iran eyed

 Volumes were relatively light, with the front-month in both and Brent U.S. crude registering just over 200,000 lots, Reuters data showed.

-Gasoline RBc1 and ultra-low sulphur diesel (ULSD) HOc1 futures settled down nearly 1 percent each.
+Gasoline and ultra-low sulfur diesel (ULSD) futures settled down nearly 1 percent each.

 Refined products have dictated much of the price direction for crude lately as focus turned towards demand for motoring fuels ahead of the peak U.S. summer driving season.